Getting Started

 };

-In some environments, it might be necessary to adapt to the database server settings or to perform additional operations.
-This can be done by passing a custom factory method to the transport which will provide connection strings at runtime and can perform custom actions:
+Some environments need additional connection operations, such as adapting to the database server settings.
+To achieve this, pass a custom factory method to the transport that will provide connection strings at runtime and can perform custom actions:

 var transport = new PostgreSqlTransport(